skinjester/remote-vision/README.md

 Neural visualization is computationally intensive and the Caffe/OpenCV/CUDA implementation isn't designed for real time output of neural visualization.
 30fps output seems out of reach - even at lower resolutions, with reduced iteration rates, running on a fast GPU (TITAN X).
 From a performance perspective, there would appear to be quite a bit of headroom available.
 My CPU rarely goes above 20%, and the GPU Load remains under 70%.
 Is Python itself the bottleneck?
 Many aspects of this technology are a black box to me, so perhaps further optimizations are possible.

 ## Design
-Capture a video frame and dream about that frame indefinitely, using the output of the last cycle as the input of the next cycle, zooming in slightly each time
+1. Capture a video frame and dream about that frame indefinitely, using the output of the last cycle as the input of the next cycle, zooming in slightly each time

-Detail supplied by the neural network is amplified and aggregated by repeated passes of the source image through the network.
-With each iteration, neural activation trends toward a local maximum.
-After each pass, grab another frame from the webcam.
-Detect motion by comparing a rolling queue of the last 3 frames captured in this way.
-When motion is detected, stop dreaming, grab another camera image and begin the "REM cycle" again.
-Keyboard input allows control over parameters used for neural computation while the REM cycle continues.
-I use an Xbox game controller mapped to the keyboard so that you can move around while having your vision quest.
+2. Detail supplied by the neural network is amplified and aggregated by repeated passes of the source image through the network.

-In practice Ive found that mobility combined with novelty and stillness encompass 3 interaction "channels" operating at different timescales.
+3. With each iteration, grab another frame from the webcam
+4. Detect motion by comparing a rolling queue of the last 3 captured frames.
+5. When motion is detected, stop dreaming and grab another camera image to begin the "REM cycle" again.
+6. Keyboard input allows adjustments to amplification and neural activation while the software dreams.
+7. An Xbox game controller mapped to the keyboard makes controls easily discoverable and increases user mobility

+## Observations
+Yes

 ## References